gurudev/SwizDAOGenerator/readme.txt

 Features:

 1. SwizDAO Folder structure.
 2. SwizDAO libraries and source code
-5. Automatic ThunderBolt integration to each user-gesture.
+3. SwizDAO MainClass and files
-6. Creating VO.
+4. Creating VO.
-7. Add event command user gesture
-8. Add Startup command
-9. Add main class and Context class
-10. Create Model class
-11. Create Service class
-12. Create view and mediator combo
+5. Create view and mediator combo
-13. Move libraries and source code to project lib
-14. Passive Presentation Model implementation
-15. AS Signals integration

 In case you are running into errors:
 You need to ensure you copy the following plugins: